DFRLab/interference2020-Data/README.md

     git push origin master
     ```

 2. Add accompanying case images to the `images` folder.
-The images should be `jpg` photos and names with the respective `case hash`.
+The images should be `jpg` photos and named with the respective `case hash`.
 Commit and push to GitHub.

 3. The data visualization will automatically fetch the new dataset.